ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 {: #vc_vsphere_upgrade-procedure-vcenter-before}

 * Have your vCenter Server and PSC root passwords available for the following procedure.
 Use the {{site.data.keyword.vmwaresolutions_short}} console to note whether your vCenter Server instance version has been upgraded from V2.4 or earlier to V2.7 or later.
-* To avoid conflicts, use the IP address in the upper part of the same subnet that vCenter and the PSC are currently using.
-You must use a temporary IP address for the new appliance deployment.
+* To avoid conflicts, use one of the IP addresses near the end of the same subnet that vCenter Server and the PSC are currently using.
+For example, if your IP addresses range between 10.93.60.135 and 10.93.60.187, you can select 10.93.60.184, 10.93.60.185, etc. You must use a temporary IP address for the new appliance deployment.

 #### Procedure to upgrade vCenter Server
 {: #vc_vsphere_upgrade-procedure-vcenter-procedure}